celestiaorg/docs/docs/developers/wordle-keeper.md

 }
 ```

-With that, you implemented all our Keeper functions!
+With that, you implemented all your Keeper functions!
 Time to
 compile the blockchain and take it out for a test drive.